elladeniya-dev/R26-IT-052/README.md

 **Smart Fashion Assistant** is a web-based intelligent system designed to solve decision paralysis in online fashion shopping.
 Unlike traditional platforms that rely on static filters or generic popularity metrics, this system integrates **four interconnected machine learning engines** to provide a holistic shopping assistant.

-[cite_start]The system addresses the gap between **user personalization**, **real-time market trends**, and **outfit-level compatibility**, offering a solution that not only recommends individual items but also continuously learns from user behavior and suggests coordinated looks[cite: 65, 67].
+The system addresses the gap between **user personalization**, **real-time market trends**, and **outfit-level compatibility**, offering a solution that not only recommends individual items but also continuously learns from user behavior and suggests coordinated looks.

 ---

 ## 🏗️ Conceptual Architecture

 ![System Architecture](assets/architecture_diagram.png)
-*(Please place your generated diagram screenshot in an 'assets' folder and name it 'architecture_diagram.png')*

-[cite_start]The system operates on a modular architecture where four distinct ML components interact to process user data and market signals[cite: 70, 72].
+The system operates on a modular architecture where four distinct ML components interact to process user data and market signals.

 ---